Skip to content

 Read this leaderboard yourself

 The live page is at /tout-tracker.
 Switch sport, window, and position.
-The "fade chip" on player /buzz pages quotes a source's shrunk lift inline whenever the player has a recent mention from a source that's cleared the n≥20 threshold.
+The "fade chip" on player /tout-tracker pages quotes a source's shrunk lift inline whenever the player has a recent mention from a source that's cleared the n≥20 threshold.
 We'll add NFL sources in September when the season window opens.

 If a source disagrees with their score and wants the per-mention game-pair list that produced it, we'll send it.
 The math should hold up to scrutiny — that's the whole point.